BrookemWalters/BrookemWalters-Portfolio/Stats 518 Final Project/Introduction.md

 These factors do not excuse my ignorance, but perhaps will shed light regarding my topic choice.

 While I had a peripheral understanding of COVID-19’s devastating impact on the world at large, I was blind to many of the state-wide implications.
 This project is an attempt to rectify my knowledge gap, and inform others in a similar position.
+Throughout this process I learned so much about Michigan!
+In terms of demographics, Michigan counties vary widely.
+Admittedly, I was pretty ignorant of my home state.
+**The final summary is [here](https://github.com/BrookemWalters/BrookemWalters-Portfolio/blob/main/Stats%20518%20Final%20Project/Summary%20of%20Findings.md#covid-19-mortality-and-socioeconomic-trends-in-michigan-by-county).**

 ###### ---[Back to Table of Contents](https://github.com/BrookemWalters/BrookemWalters-Portfolio#table-of-contents-brooke-walters-portfolio)---